 - The item isn’t as described on the listing.

-- The item arrives damaged.
+- The item arrives damaged or is faulty.

 - You say you’ll accept the return in your eBay returns policy.